 A key challenge in becoming a data driven organisation, which is essential to any digital strategy, is the ability to collect and analyse data from every part of the business.
 Organisations may need help to set up data gathering processes that permeate their future.

 Other challenges include “naysayers” – those who question why change is needed and the status-quo cannot prevail.
 The reality is that organisations that have transformation efforts impeded by naysayers will ultimately shrivel and die – the pace of competition and the high-level of customer expectations are just too overwhelming to accommodate those who are slow moving and unable to accept change.
-This is why ‘people’ is a critical element of a digital strategy – to successfully grow and implement digital strategy, an organisation needs a culture which is not only accepting of change but in fact embraces it at every level.
+This is why ‘people’ is a critical element of any successful strategy – to grow and implement the strategy, an organisation needs a culture which is not only accepting of change but in fact embraces it at every level.